Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 ballots_to_cast: List[CiphertextBallot]
 ballots_to_spoil: List[CiphertextBallot]

-# The Ballot Box is a thin wrapper around the function method
+# The Ballot Box is a thin wrapper around the `accept_ballot` function method
 ballot_box = BallotBox(metadata, encryption, store)

 # Cast the ballots